TheRenegadeCoder/sample-programs-website/sources/programs/file-io/c-plus-plus/how-to-implement-the-solution.md

 ```

 Just like last time, we open the same file.
 However, this time we're opening it
-for reading purposes.
-Then, we make sure the file is opened.
+for reading purposes.Â Then, we make sure the file is opened.
 If it isn't, we
 print a message to the screen and return:

 ```c++